What Information We Collect

 - Summary Data

-We will publish averages and other summary statistics that describe important features of mobile broadband performance.
+We will publish averages and other summary statistics that describe important features of broadband performance.
 These summary statistics pose very low risks to your privacy.

 - Coarsened Data